hbc/dc_2016_04/lessons/05_planning-genomics.md

 One of Data Carpentry's goals is to help you achieve *competency* in working with bioinformatics.
 This means that you can accomplish routine tasks, under normal conditions, in an acceptable amount of time.
 While an expert might be able to get to a solution on instinct alone - taking your time, using Google, and asking for help are all valid ways of solving your problems.
 As you complete the lessons you'll be able to use all of those methods more efficiently.

-## Where to go from here
+## Where to go from here?

 What are the minimum metadata standards for your experiment/datatype -

 [Biosharing.org's listing of minimum information standards](https://biosharing.org/standards/?selected_facets=isMIBBI:true&selected_facets=domains_exact:DNA%20sequence%20data)

-Why not everyone needs to be an expert in everything -
+More reading about core competencies -

-L. Welch, F. Lewitter, R. Schwartz, C. Brooksbank, P. Radivojac, B. Gaeta and M. Schneider, **'Bioinformatics Curriculum Guidelines: Toward a Definition of Core Competencies'**, PLoS Comput Biol, vol. 10, no. 3, p. e1003496, 2014.
+L. Welch, F. Lewitter, R. Schwartz, C. Brooksbank, P. Radivojac, B. Gaeta and M. Schneider, **'[Bioinformatics Curriculum Guidelines: Toward a Definition of Core Competencies](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3945096/)'**, PLoS Comput Biol, vol. 10, no. 3, p. e1003496, 2014.